shuaiwang88/pyomo_minizinc_JuMP_comparison/performance/model_lan_benchmark.md

 ---
-title: "Working Note: Construnction speed in popular open-source math modeling tools  "
+title: ' Construction speed in popular open-source math modeling tools  '
 author: "Shuai Wang"
 date: "9/11/2019"
-output: html_document
+output:
+  html_document: default
 ---
 In this post, we will compare the popular mathematic programming language/package: python's pyomo, minizinc, and Juila's JuMP on the context of model building.
 Please see the other post for the syntax comparison.

-The motivation behind of this is that the model my collegue built using pyomo costs about 25 minutes just to construct(add variables and constriants).
-After I read this post
+The inspirtaion of this is that the model my collegue built using pyomo costs about 25 minutes just to construct(1.2 million variables and 2.5 million constriants).

 The modeling tools I tested are: python's pyomo, Julia's JuMP, and Minizinc.
 I used CBC as MIP solver.
+The machine I used has i7 6820HQ cpu with 16gb ram.

 The problem is from stackoverflow:
 [pyomo is slow](https://stackoverflow.com/questions/51269351/pyomo-seems-very-slow-to-write-models),